jshapiro651/project-3/README.md

 ### Secondary Goals

-- Work with some new services (
+- Work with some new services
-- Evaluate some Remix Alternatives (Truffle, Hard Hat)
+  - Evaluate Remix Alternatives (Truffle, Hard Hat)
   - Evaluate Test Net alternatives (Kovan Test Network, Ganache-CLI, Alchemy)
 - Collect some post-project “research questions” related to the larger scope of this project (given that we’re only finishing “phase one” of the total application).

 ### Our Final Tech Stack